mauricioaniche/repodriller/README.md

 		.buildAsSCMRepository())
 ```

-(1) You can clone as bare repository, if your study will work only with repository metadata (commit history info, modifications, etc.) and won't need to checkout/reset files.
+(1) You can clone as a bare repository, if your study will work only with repository metadata (commit history info, modifications, etc.) and won't need to checkout/reset files.

 Git offers the `first-parent` filter, which can also be used in RepoDriller.
 To that end, just
 pass a flag to the factory: